-MARTIN: So we spent a good part of the program today talking about the State of the Union address and reactions to it.
-We heard from - a news maker interview with Valerie Jarrett, key advisor to the president.
+MARTIN: So we've spent a good part of the program today talking about the State of the Union address and reactions to it.
+We heard from - a Newsmaker Interview, Valerie Jarrett, key adviser to the president.
 We heard members of Congress from both sides of the aisle.
-So, of course, we heard Marilyn's take.
+So - of course, we heard Marilyn's take.

-Here's a short clip of Herman Cain, if you didn't hear it because it came in kind of late.
+Here's just - like, a short clip of Herman Cain, if you didn't hear it - because it came in kind of late.
 Here it is:

 (SOUNDBITE OF TEA PARTY RESPONSE TO STATE OF THE UNION ADDRESS)

-BLAKELY: Well, there were a lot of similarities between his message and the sentiments we're receiving from the Tea Party, but Herman Cain is not a spokesman for the Tea Party and neither is Michele Bachmann.
-Every year, it seems you've got somebody claiming to speak for the Tea Party when in reality, you cannot speak for who do not speak to, and it's not really a concerted effort.
+BLAKELY: Well, there were a lot of similarities between his message and the sentiments we're receiving from the Tea Party.
+But Herman Cain is not a spokesman for the Tea Party, and neither is Michele Bachmann.
+Every year, it seems, you've got somebody claiming to speak for the Tea Party when in reality, you don't - you cannot speak for who you do not speak to.
+And it's not really a concerted effort.
 Sometimes, you feel like it's being hijacked for some odd reason.

-MARTIN: Would you have liked it better if there had been no response than somebody claiming to speak for the Tea Party?
+MARTIN: Would you have liked it better if there had been no response from - somebody claiming to speak for the Tea Party?
 You think that would have been better?

-MARTIN: OK.
-And just to clarify, Tea Party Express invited Herman Cain.
-So, for what that's worth, But Shelby, thanks for that.
+MARTIN: Oh, OK.
+And just to clarify, Tea Party Express invited Herman Cain and - so for what that's worth.
+But Shelby, thanks for that.

 Viviana, what about you?
 Of all the speeches that you heard last night, what was the thing that stood out for you?

 BELTON: Well, I feel like it's such a huge contrast.
-I mean, you have President Obama, who's, you know, who's very positive, very patriotic, you know, even talking about the military success as kind of State of the Union, and you've got the Republican responses, which has all been hype and pretty much on the negative about how bad things are and how bad the economy is.
+I mean, you have President Obama, who's, you know, who's very positive, very patriotic, you know, even talking about the military success as kind of State of the Union; and you've got the Republican responses, which have all been hype and pretty much on the negative - about how bad things are, and how bad the economy is.
 It's such an interesting contrast, considering that people want things to get better, they want to hear solutions how to get things better, but the only person who actually believes the government can actually do something about making things better is the president.
-The Republicans are all pretty much running on a platform that government can't fix things, all our salvation is in capitalism and the free market.
+The Republicans are all pretty much running on a platform that government can't fix things; all our salvation is in capitalism and the free market.

 (SOUNDBITE OF LAUGHTER)